The UEFA Football Earnings Rule: what replaced FFP, how the three-year test works and why Newcastle fell foul of it

 If we are under a settlement agreement, what are the annual intermediate targets for improving our football earnings position, and are we on track to meet them?

-UEFA CL&FS Regulations 2025, Article 22 | Lagom Sports Compliance commentary
+UEFA CL&FS Regulations 2025, Articles 87, 88 and 91, and Annex J | Lagom Sports Compliance commentary

 For an overview of how the Football Earnings Rule fits within the full UEFA Club Licensing and Financial Sustainability Regulations 2025, including the Squad Cost Rule and ownership integrity obligations, see the Lagom Sports Compliance guide to the 2025 regulations.
 To read the full account of the June 2026 enforcement round, see Article 1 in this series.